Division of General Internal Medicine and the Residency

 Inpatient Teams and Call

-General internal medicine teams at the Hershey Medical Center are comprised of 2 interns and 1 senior resident, with the team size capped at 14 patients per team.
+General internal medicine teams at the Hershey Medical Center are comprised of 1 senior resident and 1 intern with a team size of 10-12 patients.

-VA medical center teams consist of 1 senior paired with 1 intern, with the team size capped at 10 per team.
+The Lebanon VA Medical Center teams consist of 1 senior paired with 1 intern, with the team size capped at 10 per team.

 PGY 1 (Categorical)